victorcastro/docs/docs/conversation/conversation-capability.md

 ### Capability Response

 The response for the Capability Query is the registered request.
-The result of the query is returned on the webhook with CAPABILITY trigger, see [**Capability Notification**](doc:conversation-capability#capability-notification).
+The result of the query is returned through the webhook with CAPABILITY trigger, see [**Capability Notification**](doc:conversation-capability#capability-notification).

 ### Capability Notification

-The result of a Capability Query is posted to the webhook having CAPABILITY trigger set.
+The result of a Capability Query is posted to the webhook which has CAPABILITY trigger set.

-Below is an example Capability Notification.
+Below you can find an example for Capability Notification.

 ```json
 {